MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/deploy-deno-app-azure-app-service-azure-cli.md

 ## 2. Sign in to Azure CLI

-Before using any CLI commands with a local install, you need to sign in with [az login](/cli/azure/reference-index#az-login).
+If you are using Azure CLI from your local command line, before using any CLI commands, you need to sign in with [az login](/cli/azure/reference-index#az-login).

 [!INCLUDE [interactive-login](../../azure-cli/includes/interactive-login.md)]

-After logging in, you see a list of subscriptions associated with your Azure account.
+3. After logging in, you see a list of subscriptions associated with your Azure account.
 The subscription information with `isDefault: true` is the currently activated subscription after logging in.

-To select another subscription, use the [az account set](/cli/azure/account#az-account-set) command with the subscription ID to switch to.
+4. If you need to select another subscription, use the [az account set](/cli/azure/account#az-account-set) command with the subscription ID to switch to.
 For more information about subscription selection, see [Use multiple Azure subscriptions](/cli/azure/manage-azure-subscriptions-azure-cli).

 ## 3. Create local Deno API app